Bypass Exam

 Chemistry Bypass Exam

-The Chemistry Bypass Exam allows eligible students to demonstrate competency in General Chemistry I (CHM2025) and bypass the course requirement.
+The Chemistry Bypass Exam allows eligible students to demonstrate competency in Introduction to College Chemistry (CHM2025) and bypass the course requirement.
 This exam is intended for placement purposes only and does not award course credit.

 Exam Details